wasmflow/wasmflow.com/content/en/docs/Getting started/2-installing-vino.md

 ## Pre-build binary installation

-Head over to [releases.vino.dev](https://releases.vino.dev/) to get the latest version of the Wasmflow tools for your platform
+Head over to [wasmflow/releases](https://github.com/wasmflow/wasmflow/releases) to get the latest version of the Wasmflow tools for your platform

-Unless you are developing on Wasmflow, you should stick with the pre-built binaries.
+Unless you are developing on Wasmflow's internal code, you should stick with the pre-built binaries.

 ## Building from source